morganbanet/morganbanet/README.md

 I'm an IT Specialist & Software Engineer building front & back end web applications.
 Currently am seeking to obtain a full-time role within a company that will support further development of my current skillset and provide exposure to new tech.

-I'm currently immediately available.
+I'm immediately available.
 If you are looking to fill open positions please contact me via the email provided on my profile or CV. <br><br><br>